muschellij2/neurobase/cran-comments.md

 * This is a new release.
 ---

-Fixing an issue with %in% and match in R-dev.
+This removes the issue with \item and \itemtize in the NOTEs for r-devel.